-For more than 75 years, Lockheed Martin has helped revolutionize the aerospace industry with a passion for invention that is unparalleled.
+For more than 75 years, Lockheed Martin has helped revolutionize the aerospace industry with a passion for invention that is unparalleled in the industry.
 Lockheed Martin is one of the leading providers of systems and solutions that support the United States military.
 In fact, about 60% of their business is from the United States Department of Defense.
 As the defense and homeland security customers turn their attention to integrated, networked capabilities to fight the war on terrorism, Lockheed offers an invaluable resource to help them define and deliver that future.
-The war on terrorism has exposed the military to a form of battle that many say the soldiers weren't prepared for.
-Unfamiliarity with the region caused the soldiers to be very vulnerable to attack from the insurgents.
-To alleviate this problem, Lockheed Martin created a training system, known as the Virtual Convoy Combat Trainer (VCCT), which provided the military with information about the region and prepared them for battle (Figures 2-1 and 2-2).
+The war on terrorism exposed the warfighter to a form of battle that many say the US military was not prepared for.
+Unfamiliarity with the current theatres of operation caused the soldiers to be very vulnerable to attack from the insurgents.
+To help alleviate this problem, and the accompanying dangers posed to convoying soldiers and Marines, Lockheed Martin created a training system, known as the Virtual Convoy Combat Trainer (VCCT), which simulates the close-quarters combat common to vehicular counter-ambush situations and provides participating personnel with immediate after-action feedback on their tactical performance during the simulation (Figures 2-1 and 2-2).